 Curing at elevated temperatures

 Along the same lines, if you’re making cylinders of concrete for acceptance testing you need to take extra care to maintain the curing temperature within the range of 60 to 80 F for the first 24 hours.
 If you leave cylinders baking in the hot sun, you should expect low strengths.
+Improper curing will force the concrete producer to overdesign the concrete just to pass the test, wasting money and increasing the carbon footprint.
+Or the low strengths will necessitate taking cores and waiting for the results to verify the in-place strength.
 Ideally, your testing lab will use min/max thermometers to monitor the temperature of the cylinders.
 If possible, put them in water in an on-site trailer.
-At least keep them out of direct sun.
+Failing that, at least keep them out of direct sun.
 Otherwise you could end up with failed acceptance tests even if the as-placed concrete is all right.

 Every time a strength test falls below the specified strength, you’ll have to stop placing concrete until you’ve investigated the strength of the in-place concrete.
 That usually entails coring and testing.
 If the core strengths are also low, the engineer of record will have to decide whether to remove the low-strength concrete.
 Even if he or she determines that it’s ok to leave the concrete in place, the delay itself is costly.